microsoft/pdb-rs/docs/pdb/tpi_stream.md

 `type_index_begin` is a very important parameter.
 Interpreting many data structures within the PDB requires knowing the value of `type_index_begin`.

+`TypeIndex` values that are numerically less than `type_index_begin` identify [primitive types](../codeview/primitive_types.md).
+Primitive types are those that have a fixed interpretation, such as `int`, and do not require a type record to describe them.

 > Invariant: `type_index_begin` must be greater than or equal to 4096.